-Altius actively concertizes in Colorado, where it is the resident quartet of the Western Slope Concert Series, and has also toured throughout Texas, Oklahoma, Arkansas, and Missouri.
+Formed in 2011, Altius Quartet has quickly become one of the most exciting young ensembles in the United States.
+Altius actively concertizes in Colorado, where it is the resident quartet of the Western Slope Concert Series, and has also toured throughout the United States.

 Founding member and violinist Andrew Giordano is from Williamsport, PA.
 Violinist Joshua Ulrich is from Saint Petersburg, FL and joined the quartet in June 2014.
 Violist Andrew Krimm is a founding member from Dallas, TX, and cellist Zachary Reaves is a founding member from Oklahoma City, OK.

 In their spare time, members of the Altius Quartet enjoy watching and playing fantasy football, spending time with their dogs, and strive to sharpen their witty, and at times borderline inappropriate sense of humor.